Sometimes we just need a beverage that will get us going as fast as possible.

-12. Iced Almondmilk Honey Flat White with Starbucks® Blonde Espresso – 225 mg of caffeine, grande
+Iced Honey Almondmilk Flat White – 225 mg of caffeine, grande

-Unlike the standard Flat White, this one is made with almond milk, a hint of honey and the aforementioned Blonde Roast.
+Unlike the standard Flat White, this one is made with almond milk, a hint of honey and Blonde Roast Starbucks Blend (light roasted coffee).

 You can have this drink both iced and hot.

-According to the Starbucks website, its cold version has the most caffeine compared to the other Flat White beverages.
+According to the Starbucks website, its cold version has more caffeine compared to the regular iced Flat White.

-This one is a bit sweeter, more complex when it comes to ingredients, and, overall, more fun than the regular Flat White.
+This one is a bit sweeter, more complex when it comes to ingredients, and, overall, more fun than the classic version.

 This is a classic espresso-based drink made with 2 Starbucks Reserve espresso shots, steamed and frothed whole milk.